jcalixte/rnrps/article/article.md

 ### The React Native component

-After all these operations, it is finally time to display our game on screen.
+Now that all the settings are in place to sync, it's finally time to display our game on screen.
 The code below is the page `Play` after the player submits the game id in the home page.
 We can initialize the liveGame; telling PouchDb to only syncs documents we need.

 When fetching the play if there is no player 2, we join the play 🙂.